raphael-susewind/india-religion-politics/delhigis/README.md

 All three sets of point data were then dumped into CSVs, transformed into ESRI shapefiles using `ogr2ogr booths-locality.shp booths-locality.vrt` and matched manually against the MODIS polygon from [Naturalearth](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-urban-area/) using QGIS.
 The result was then exported back into booths-locality-modis.sqlite.

 The final table was put together using `cat transform.sql | sqlite3`.

+The 2021 data was scraped from an API used within https://electoralsearch.in using download2021.pl and is included into the main database using delhigis2021.sql; note that the 2021 booth IDs are NOT identical with 2014 booth IDs.

 ## License